WonderingGodling/My-Mind-Space/src/site/notes/Skull/Concentrated Brain/Random Thoughts/Constant Comment (Not The Tea).md

 I Really Need To Sit Down And Update this

 Going To Bed Sad Because What I Want To Do Is Play Bg3 But I Jjust Came Out Of A Dnd Sesh Where Everyone Kinda Feels Shitty So I Feel Like It Would Be In Pour Tase To Fuck Off And--
-It Would Be In *Poor Taste* To Fuck Off And Then Play A Dnd Inspired Videogame Until The Sun Comes
+It Would Be In *Poor Taste* To Fuck Off And Then Play A Dnd Inspired Videogame Until The Sun Comes Up

+Also If Vie Doesnt Hate Me Id Love To See How She Talks To The People He Does Hate Because I Am Dying Every Day Out Here And I Feel Like Theyre Praying For Me To Become A Better Person